-4.06.10: Are grading and packing tables used?
-If No, go to 4.06.11.
+4.05.10: Are grading and packing surfaces, carts, ladders and other harvest aids used?
+If No, go to 4.05.11.

-Total points 0: This refers to food contact surfaces used to grade, inspect, re-pack, or pack product (e.g., picking carts, grading tables, etc.).
+Total points 0: Information gathering question.
+This refers to food contact surfaces used to grade, inspect, re-pack, or pack product (e.g., picking carts, grading tables, mushroom grading platforms, ladders, etc.).

-4.06.10a: Does the design and condition of the grading and packing tables (e.g., smooth surfaces, smooth weld seams, nontoxic materials, no wood) facilitate effective cleaning and maintenance?
+4.05.10a: Does the design and condition of the grading and packing surfaces (e.g., smooth surfaces, smooth weld seams, nontoxic materials, no wood) facilitate effective cleaning and maintenance?

 Total compliance (10 points): Grading and packing surfaces should be made of materials suitable for food contact that can be easily cleaned, sanitized and maintained.
 Equipment should be designed to allow access and easy cleaning (including hollow structures on supports, rollers, racks, etc.), with no hard to get to (debris catching) areas.
 Surfaces that are porous, trap debris, or are badly damaged should be replaced.
 Wood, for example, is porous and can trap moisture.
 Welds should be smooth and not "bobbly".

-- Single/isolated instance(s) of "bobbly" welds, rough surfaces, poorly designed equipment that traps debris. - Single/isolated instance(s) of hard to reach areas where cleaning is made difficult. - Single/isolated instance(s) of inferior materials e.g. porous material construction, wood, non-food grade materials).
+- Single/isolated instance(s) of hard to reach areas where cleaning is made difficult. - Single/isolated instance(s) of inferior materials e.g. (porous material construction, wood, non-food grade materials).

-- Numerous instances of "bobbly" welds, rough surfaces, poorly designed equipment that traps debris. - Numerous instances of hard to reach areas where cleaning is made difficult. - Numerous instances of inferior materials e.g. porous material construction, wood, non-food grade materials).
+- Numerous instances of "bobbly" welds, rough surfaces, poorly designed equipment that traps debris. - Numerous instances of hard to reach areas where cleaning is made difficult. - Numerous instances of inferior materials e.g. (porous material construction, wood, non-food grade materials).

-- Condition and/or design of equipment will not allow for effective cleaning under normal conditions. - Systematic poor welding, rough surfaces, poorly designed equipment that traps debris.
+- Condition and/or design of equipment will not allow for effective cleaning under normal conditions. - Widespread poor welding, rough surfaces, poorly designed equipment that traps debris.

-4.06.10b: Is there a documented cleaning program, with records, for the grading and packing tables that includes the frequency of cleaning and sanitizing, the procedures used and the strength test records of anti-microbial solution used to sanitize surfaces?
+4.05.10b: Are there written cleaning and sanitation procedures (Sanitation Standard Operating Procedures) for the grading and packing surfaces that include the frequency of cleaning and sanitizing, and the procedures used, including chemical use details?